men1164/CPE111-project/README.txt

-# cpe111-project
  Topic: Emotion-Based Song Recommender
  Group: Runtime Error

  Done:
- - Analyze the mood each songs
+ - Analyse the mood each songs
  - Songs and moods sample dataset
  - Linked List of Mood
  - Search songs by Mood (Display songs name only)